RealToughCandy/Quickie-Push/README.md

 # Quickie-Push

-Bash script that commits, pushes, and time-stamps changes to GitHub with a one-word command.
+Dead-simple Bash script that commits, pushes, and time-stamps changes to GitHub with a one-word command.

 ## Instructions (Newbie Friendly)